benjaminion/upgrading-ethereum-book/src/book.md

 #### BLS library functions

 As a reference, the following are the BLS library functions used in the Ethereum&nbsp;2 [specification](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/beacon-chain.md#bls-signatures).
-They are named for and defined by the [BLS Signature Standard](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04).
+They are named for and defined by the draft [BLS Signature Standard](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04)[^fn-ietf-irtf-0].
 Function names link to the definitions in the standard.
 Since we use the [proof of possession](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-3.3) scheme defined in the standard, our `Sign`, `Verify`, and `AggregateVerify` functions correspond to `CoreSign`, `CoreVerify`, and `CoreAggregateVerify` respectively.

+[^fn-ietf-irtf-0]: This document does not have the full force of an IETF standard.
+For one thing, it remains a draft (that is now expired), for another it is an IRTF document, meaning that it is from a research group rather than being on the IETF standards track.
+[Some context](https://mailarchive.ietf.org/arch/msg/ietf/A8MaBwNpbWf_DJoWj0sRROIml3Y/) from Brian Carpenter, former IETF chair,
+    > I gather that you are referring to an issue in draft-irtf-cfrg-bls-signature-04.
+That is not even an IETF draft; it's an IRTF draft, apparently being discussed in an IRTF Research Group.
+So it is not even remotely under consideration to become an IETF standard...

   - `def` [`Sign`](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-2.6)`(privkey: int, message: Bytes) -> BLSSignature`
     - Sign a message with the validator's secret (private) key.